The Multitemporal Horizons of Environmental Activism: Narratives of Ecological End-time(s) in Global Environmentalism, ca. 1970-2025

-Narratives of environmentalism are shaped by multitemporal horizons that challenge the idea of time as homogenous and linear.
+Environmental activism's narratives are shaped by multitemporal horizons, challenging the idea of time as homogenous and linear.
 By describing future ecological end-time(s), environmental activists of the 1970s advocated present change to prevent these futures.
-Moreover, the 2010s upsurge in climate activism has brought new horizons that conflict with the above-mentioned.
-The ecological end-time is no longer put forward in a future tense but a present one.
+However, the 2010s upsurge in climate activism has brought new horizons that conflict with the above-mentioned.
+The ecological end-time is no longer put forward in a future tense but a present one; we are living in a (post)apocalyptic condition.
+But what happens with long-standing environmental activist organizations' conceptions of time when they clash against new and radical temporal horizons?

 The Utopian Dystopias of Climate Activism